Colonial America and Prominent Lee Family Members

 Among Colonial Lee’s notable descendants were: Thomas Lee (1690–1750), a co-founder of the Ohio Company in 1747 (a land speculation company organized to trade with the Native Americans), and a member of the Virginia House of Burgesses; Francis Lightfoot Lee(1734–1797) and Richard Henry Lee II (1732–1794), signers of the United States Declaration of Independence; Thomas Sim Lee (1745–1819), Governor of Maryland and, most famous, General Robert E. Lee (1807–1870) Confederate States of America commander in the American Civil War.
 President Zachary Taylor and Chief Justice Edward Douglass White were also descendants of Richard Lee I. Confederate President Jefferson Davis married Sarah Knox Taylor, daughter of Zachary Taylor.

-My interest and connection to the Lee Family dates back to July 1892 when Catherine Irene Bolling/Bowling married James Franklin Lee.
-Catherine was my second great grand aunt, sister of my paternal great grandfather, Edward Bud Vincent Bowling Sr (1872 – 1946), and daughter of my paternal second great grandfather, Larwrence T. “Larl” Boling and Elizabeth “Betsy” Tapp, (of the Widow Tapp Farm on the Wilderness Battlefield) in Spotsylvania, Virginia.
-James Franklin Lee is the sixth great grandson of Colonel Richard Henry Lee I, and third great grandson of Confederate General Robert E. Lee.
+My interest and connection to the Lee Family date back to July 1892 when Catherine Irene Bolling/Bowling married James Franklin Lee.
+Catherine was my second great grand aunt, sister of my paternal great-grandfather, Edward Bud Vincent Bowling Sr (1872 – 1946), and daughter of my paternal second great-grandfather, Lawrence T. “Larl” Boling and Elizabeth “Betsy” Tapp, (of the Widow Tapp Farm on the Wilderness Battlefield) in Spotsylvania, Virginia.
+James Franklin Lee is the sixth great-grandson of Colonel Richard Henry Lee I, and third great grandson of Confederate General Robert E. Lee.

 Richard Henry Lee arrives in Jamestown

-A Closer View at Richard’s Life In Virginia’s Tidewater Region
+A Closer View of Richard’s Life In Virginia’s Tidewater Region

 1The threat of Civil War hung over England for much of the 17th century.
 When the war officially broke out in 1642, England’s medieval and past traditions and King Charles I’s efforts to unify power, repress religious dissent, and head off what we might now call “free market reforms,” divided its people.
 And the people of Maryland’s and Virginia’s Tidewater Regions remained loyal or “royalists,” to King Charles I, and later his son, King Charles II.